Chemical118/alphafold3-efficiency-pipeline/README.md

 }
 ```

-You can then run AlphaFold 3 using the following command:
+You can then run AlphaFold 3 efficiently using the following command:

 ```
 docker run -it \